Your keywords are fluctuating because of:

 1. Google algorithm updates

-Google updates how their algorithm ranks websites increasingly often.
-Almost monthly as of 2023.
-Those updates aim to improve how Google understands pages and their relevance â and ultimately serve better and more targeted content to the end user.
+Google updates how their algorithm ranks websites increasingly often, almost monthly as of 2024.
+Those updates aim to improve how Google understands pages and their relevance – and ultimately serve better and more targeted content to the end user, but they can often be hard to understand for the people trying to rank on Google.

-For example.
-If you rank for informational queries, Google can often get confused by the meaning and show your website also for other queries that you donât necessarily deserve to rank for.
+Before updating the algorithm, you might for example, have a page which ranks for informational queries.
+Google can sometimes get confused by the meaning of your page and show your website for other queries, that you don’t necessarily deserve to rank for.

 At other times, the algorithm can introduce a more general and broad update to the ranking factors.
-For example, in one update, Google can prioritize how many backlinks your specific web page has â and therefore determine whether you have âenough authorityâ on the subject or not.
-In many cases, however, for algorithmic updates that aim to improve the algorithmâs understanding, you lose ranks on keywords which you shouldnât have been ranking for in the first place.
+For example, in one update, Google can prioritize how many backlinks your specific web page has – and use that to determine whether you have enough “authority” on the subject or not.
+In many cases, however, the algorithm updates that aim to improve the algorithm’s understanding, can cause you to lose ranks on keywords which you shouldn’t have been ranking for in the first place.

 Troubleshooting #1: Is it an algorithm update?